What to Avoid During your Home Purchase

 Some new homebuyers make the mistake of rushing out to buy things to fill their home soon after the seller accepts their offer and the loan is approved.
 Until your loan closes, there are still some hurdles to jump.
 Here are some things to avoid before closing to be sure the transaction goes smoothly.

-Don't empty your wallet on big-ticket items Although you will be dreaming of ways to turn your new home into a showplace, try to stay away from big ticket purchases like appliances, electronics, or expensive furnishings.
-We also recommend that you keep away from vacations and vehicle purchases until your loan closes.
-Your lender may send up red flags if you buy your electronics on your credit cards in the middle of your loan process.
-It's also a mistake to make those big-ticket purchases with cash.
-Lenders are looking at your cash reserve when considering your loan.
+Don't throw your money around.
+Although you may be listing ways to turn your new house into a castle, try to stay away from major purchases like appliances, electronics, or furniture.
+We also recommend that you keep away from vacations and car purchases until the closing of your loan.
+Your credit numbers could be altered suddenly if you make a huge purchase using plastic.
+Using cash to buy big-ticket items can also create an issue: most lenders consider your cash reserve when approving your mortgage loan.

 PrimeMax Mortgage Group, NMLS#195523 can walk you through the pitfalls of getting a mortgage.
 Call us: (256) 543-9211.